 jPDFSecure – Java PDF Library to Secure and Sign PDF Documents

 jPDFSecure is a Java library that can digitally sign PDF documents and change security settings on PDF Documents.
-With jPDFSecure, your application or java applet can encrypt PDF documents, set permissions and passwords, and create and apply digital signatures.
+With jPDFSecure, your application can encrypt PDF documents, set permissions and passwords, and create and apply digital signatures.

 jPDFSecure has a simple interface to load PDF documents from files, network drives,URLs and even input streams, which can be generated runtime or come directly from a database.
 After changing security settings, jPDFSecure can save the document to a file, a java.io.OutputStream or a javax.servlet.ServletOutputStream when running in a J2EE application server to output the file directly to a browser.